tonynnaemeka70-web/PC-monitoring-logs-lab-project/README.md

-1. Sysmon Security Monitoring Lab
+PC Monitoring & Security Log Analysis Lab (SOC Simulation)

 This project demonstrates basic security monitoring on a Windows PC using [Sysmon](https://learn.microsoft.com/en-us/sysinternals/downloads/sysmon) and Windows Event Viewer.
 It was completed as part of my cybersecurity learning journey.